What is Azure Active Directory?

 To learn the differences between Active Directory and Azure Active Directory, see Compare Active Directory to Azure Active Directory.
 You can also refer Microsoft Cloud for Enterprise Architects Series posters to better understand the core identity services in Azure like Azure AD and Microsoft-365.

 Azure AD is intended for:

-IT admins.
-As an IT admin, you can use Azure AD to control access to your apps and your app resources, based on your business requirements.
+IT admins: As an IT admin, use Azure AD to control access to your apps and your app resources, based on your business requirements.
 For example, you can use Azure AD to require multi-factor authentication when accessing important organizational resources.
-Additionally, you can use Azure AD to automate user provisioning between your existing Windows Server AD and your cloud apps, including Microsoft 365.
+You can also use Azure AD to automate user provisioning between your existing Windows Server AD and your cloud apps, including Microsoft 365.
 Finally, Azure AD gives you powerful tools to automatically help protect user identities and credentials and to meet your access governance requirements.
 To get started, sign up for a free 30-day Azure Active Directory Premium trial.

 What are the Azure AD licenses?

 To enhance your Azure AD implementation, you can also add paid capabilities by upgrading to Azure Active Directory Premium P1 or Premium P2 licenses.
-Azure AD paid licenses are built on top of your existing free directory, providing self-service, enhanced monitoring, security reporting, and secure access for your mobile users.
+Azure AD paid licenses are built on top of your existing free directory.
+The licenses provide self-service, enhanced monitoring, security reporting, and secure access for your mobile users.

 For the pricing options of these licenses, see Azure Active Directory Pricing.

 Azure Active Directory Premium P1 and Premium P2 are not currently supported in China.
 For more information about Azure AD pricing, contact the Azure Active Directory Forum.

 Azure Active Directory Free.
 Provides user and group management, on-premises directory synchronization, basic reports, self-service password change for cloud users, and single sign-on across Azure, Microsoft 365, and many popular SaaS apps.